st--/interactive-gp-visualization/README.md

 This webapp is built using [Svelte](https://svelte.dev/), [D3.js](https://d3js.org/), and [ml-matrix](https://github.com/mljs/matrix).
 Equations are rendered by [KaTeX](https://katex.org/).
 Thanks to [Ryan Davis](https://rdavis.io/articles/svelte_collapsible_card_component/) for the [CollapsibleCard](https://github.com/rsdavis/svelte-collapsible).

+There are several ways to make smooth animations across different samples.
+One way is to take random samples (independently or from [HMC](https://arxiv.org/abs/1206.1901) trajectories) and smoothly interpolate between them; here, using  [Catmull–Rom splines](https://en.wikipedia.org/wiki/Centripetal_Catmull%E2%80%93Rom_spline).
-The smooth animation of different samples goes back to Philipp Hennig's technical note [Animating samples from Gaussian distributions](http://mlss.tuebingen.mpg.de/2013/Hennig_2013_Animating_Samples_from_Gaussian_Distributions.pdf).
+Another way is to construct great circles in the sample space, which goes back to Philipp Hennig's technical note [Animating samples from Gaussian distributions](http://mlss.tuebingen.mpg.de/2013/Hennig_2013_Animating_Samples_from_Gaussian_Distributions.pdf).
 How to compute the isocontour ellipses of a bivariate Gaussian distribution is explained by Chuong B. Do in [this note](http://cs229.stanford.edu/section/gaussians.pdf).

 ## Other visualisations